henry2004y/FieldTracer.jl/docs/src/log.md

 Streamline and trajectory are related topics in physical modeling, common seen in fluid and particle simulations.

-The original version is in C from LANL.
-The algorithm has been reimplemented in Julia.
-Calling the native functions in Julia is about 5 times faster than calling the dynmic C library.
-Some of the tests originates from [SpacePy](https://github.com/spacepy/spacepy).
-A bug has been fixed for the nonuniform `dx`, `dy` and `dz` grid.

 ## Streamline Tracing

 First make it work, then make it better and fast.